fscelliott/docsdonewell/_posts/2025-04-01-llm-assisted-docs-vs-blogs.md

   - It failed to give me confidence that UI terms were accurate.
 For example, I reference a property displayed in Zapier as **File (exists but not shown)**, which Chat changed to **File**.
 Based on prior experience, I didn't trust Chat to give me an accurate answer if questioned about the change.
 So now I had to open Zapier and click through workflows to determine if Zapier's UI changed, or if Chat has changed my style, or if there was a differently named UI element I wasn't aware of.

-That said, I'm sure that with the right LLM, the right docs as context, and the right prompts, I'll succeed soon at updating docs using LLMs.
+### Claude 3.5

+I gave the same strict prompt to Claude, and it did much better.
+It restricted its changes to only what was absolutely necessary, except for a few small proofreader-type changes that improved the formatting of a Markdown header and bulleted list.
+I definitely came away with a greater sense of trust and felt I could plausibly use the results in my workflow.

-## 2. Claude 3.5 generated a plausible blog post
+## 2. Claude generated a plausible blog post

- On the other hand, I was much more impressed by LLM-assisted blog posts.
+Since Claude did so well (and based on some chatter I followed in the DevRel Collective Slack community), I didn't bother testing blog post generation with Chat.
+I went straight to Claude 3.5, and I was more impressed by LLM-assisted blog posts than docs updates.

 I found that I could just **barely** squeeze in enough documentation as context for my prompt before Claude choked on input token limits, at least with my free account.

 I gave Claude a two-part prompt: